 Recent research has linked periodontal disease to multiple general health problems:

-- Atherosclerosis and heart disease — Gum disease may increase the risk of clogged arteries and heart disease.
-Gum disease also is believed to worsen existing heart disease.
+- Atherosclerosis and heart disease – Gum disease can increase the risk of clogged arteries and, therefore, worsens heart disease.

-- Stroke — Gum disease may increase the risk of the type of stroke that is caused by blocked arteries.
+- Stroke – Gum disease can increase the risk of the type of stroke that is caused by blocked arteries.

-- Respiratory disease— Gum disease may cause lung infections and worsen existing lung conditions when bacteria from the mouth reach the lungs.
+- Respiratory disease – Gum disease may cause lung infections and worsen existing lung conditions when bacteria in the mouth reach the lungs.

-- The hygienist will do a thorough examination and will measure your gums.
+- The dental hygienist will do a thorough examination and take measurements of your gums.

-- Deep cleaning or root planning of your gums may be necessary.
-The hygienist will clean the portion of your teeth above the gums.
-The dentist will clean the root of your teeth that is below your gums.
-They will both use vibrating instruments, as well as an antibacterial mouthwash to disinfect the gums.
+- Deep cleaning or curettage of your gums may be necessary.
+The dental hygienist cleans the tartar above the gums while the dentist cleans the tartar under the gum.
+Your dentist uses vibrating instruments and an antibacterial mouthwash to disinfect the gums.